 Job market in Luxembourg

 At the heart of Luxembourg’s economy are agriculture and financial services.
-Manufacturing and steel production are also large industries and, in recent years, the economy has further diversified and now boasts thriving high-tech- and telecommunications sectors.
+Manufacturing and steel production are also large industries.
+Recently, the economy has further diversified and now boasts thriving high-tech and telecommunications sectors.

-With a low unemployment rate and a highly-skilled population, expats will discover that skills shortages are not common in Luxembourg.
-That said, expats with the right credentials are most likely to find vacancies in the finance, healthcare, retail, manufacturing, construction and hospitality industries.
-The trade, transport, telecommunications and IT sectors are also big employers and expats may have some luck here too.
+With a low unemployment rate and a highly skilled population, skills shortages are uncommon in Luxembourg.
+That said, if you have the right credentials, you will most likely find vacancies in the finance, healthcare, retail, manufacturing, construction and hospitality industries.
+The trade, transport, telecommunications and IT sectors are also big employers, so you may have some luck here, too.

 Finding a job in Luxembourg

 Those with the right skills shouldn’t struggle too much to find a job in Luxembourg.
-Once expats have acquired a residence visa and a social security number for Luxembourg, they can register with the Agency for the Development of Employment (ADEM).
-The ADEM will assist expats with finding a job in the country, provided they meet certain requirements.
+Once you have acquired a residence visa and a social security number for Luxembourg, you can register with the Agency for the Development of Employment (ADEM).
+If you meet certain requirements, the ADEM can assist you with finding a job in the country.

 Those looking to move to Luxembourg for work who don’t meet the requirements should consider applying with local recruitment agencies.
 Searching online job portals and in local newspapers for vacancies is also an option, but the assistance of a recruiter could prove more fruitful.

-Speaking a local language will be highly beneficial for expats looking for a job, as English is rarely spoken in business in Luxembourg.
+Speaking one of the local languages (Luxembourgish, German, and French) will also be beneficial if you're looking for a job, as English is rarely spoken in business in Luxembourg.

 Work culture in Luxembourg

 The workplace in Luxembourg is generally formal and hierarchical.
-Expats should dress conservatively and formally for work.
-Punctuality and deadlines are taken seriously, and business meetings are generally held to formalise decisions that have already been made and therefore tend to be brief.
+You are advised to dress conservatively and formally for work.
+You should also be aware that punctuality and deadlines are taken seriously, and brief business meetings are typically held to formalise decisions that have already been made.

-Luxembourg has strict labour laws in place to protect employees, meaning most people have a good work-life balance and are paid well.
+Luxembourg has strict labour laws to protect employees, meaning most people have a good work-life balance and are paid well.
 The working week is 40 hours, starting at 8am or 9am and ending at 5pm or 6pm, five days a week.
-Many companies have flexible hours though, meaning employees can arrange their work hours to suit them.
-Full-time employees are entitled to a minimum of 25 days of leave a year, excluding the 10 annual public holidays.
-This may differ for fixed-term or part-time employees, however.

 Expat Health Insurance